AstraZeneca Vaccine Row Sets EU, UK On Collision Course - UrduPoint

 The row was triggered last Friday when AstraZeneca informed the EU that it could only supply a quarter of the vaccine doses it had promised for the first three months of this year.

-That infuriated the European Commission, which is planning this week to add the AstraZeneca vaccine to two others it has already authorised -- from BioNTech/Pfizer and Moderna -- to help reach a goal of inoculating 70 percent of adults in the EU by the end of August.
+That infuriated the European Commission, which is planning this week to add the AstraZeneca vaccine to two others it has already authorised -- from BioNTech/Pfizer and Moderna -- to help reach a goal of inoculating 70 percent of EU adults by the end of August.

-The anger became incandescent when AstraZeneca CEO Pascal Soriot on Tuesday gave an interview saying his company was prioritising supplies to the UK, which had signed its contract three months before the EU did, and was required only to make a "best effort" to supply the bloc.
+The anger became incandescent when AstraZeneca CEO Pascal Soriot on Tuesday gave an interview saying his company was prioritising supplies to Britain, which signed its contract three months before the EU did, and was required only to make a "best effort" to supply the bloc.

-Kyriakides said that went against the terms of the contact AstraZeneca signed with the European Commission.

-"The view that the company is not obliged to deliver because we signed a 'best effort' agreement is neither correct nor is it acceptable," she said.

 "We reject the logic of first-come, first-served.
-That may work at the neighbourhood butcher's but not in contracts, and not in our advanced purchase agreements.
+That may work at the neighbourhood butcher's but not in contracts, and not in our advanced purchase agreements," she said.

+- 'Constructive' meeting - The tensions eased slightly after Soriot spoke with the EU's vaccines team on Wednesday night, with both sides saying the meeting had been "constructive".

+"We have committed to even closer coordination to jointly chart a path for the delivery of our vaccine over the coming months as we continue our efforts to bring this vaccine to millions of Europeans at no profit during the pandemic," an AstraZeneca spokesman said.

-EU officials briefing journalists on condition of anonymity stressed the European Union had allocated 336 million Euros ($406 million) to AstraZeneca to permit it to expand production.
+EU officials briefing journalists on condition of anonymity stressed the bloc had allocated 336 million Euros ($406 million) to AstraZeneca to permit it to expand production.

 Explanations from the company for the delay had varied and the main one, talking about a "yield problem" in one of the EU-based plants, was unsatisfactory, the officials said.